serverless/blog/posts/2017-05-24-serverless-v1.14.0.md

 With Serverless v1.14 you can use `DeadLetterConfig` support natively in Serverless.

 We've implemented the `onError` config parameter which you can sepcify on a function level.
-All you need to do is plug in your `SNS` or `SQS` `arn` and re-redploy your stack.
+All you need to do is plug in your `SNS` topic `arn` and re-redploy your stack.

-Once done you can react to failed Lambda calls with your `SNS` topic or `SQS` queue.
+Once done you can react to failed Lambda calls with your `SNS` topic.

 Here's an example configuration to showcase the usage: